-This Code does not apply to the transportation of dangerous goods, which is subject to State and Territory laws based on the requirements under the Australian Code for the Transport of Dangerous goods by Road and Rail (ADG Code).
+This Code does not apply to the transportation of dangerous goods or explosives which are subject to state and territory laws based on the requirements under the Australian Code for the Transport of Dangerous Goods by Road and Rail (ADG Code) and the Australian Code for the Transport of Explosives by Road and Rail 3rd edition.
+Most substances and mixtures that are dangerous goods under the ADG Code are also hazardous chemicals.
+All PCBUs have a responsibility under WHS laws to manage the risks from hazardous chemicals, including those that are also dangerous goods.

-Manufacturers, importers or suppliers of hazardous chemicals that are used, or are likely to be used, in workplaces should refer to the following Codes of Practice:
+Manufacturers, importers or suppliers of hazardous chemicals that are used, or are likely to be used, in workplaces should refer to the following Codes of practice: